The Leading Independent

 Faculty

 Haas employs 74 tenure-track faculty members.
-These scholars and practitioners help lead Haas’s more than 10 research institutes and centers, and participate in seven multidisciplinary programs, which cover topics ranging from business innovation to nonprofit and public leadership.
+These scholars and practitioners help lead Haas’s 16 research centers, which cover topics ranging from entrepreneurship, healthcare, equity and more.
 The Garwood Center for Corporate Innovation, for example, enables faculty to publish articles, create teaching materials and lead research projects on “open innovation,” a more dispersed industry innovation model.

 Curriculum